wazo-platform/wazo-doc/source/system/xivo-dird/developer.rst

        number: telephoneNumber

+The following keys are mandatory: xivo-dird will not load the source if they are not present:

+type
-* type: is the name of the back-end plugin.
+   the name of the back-end plugin.
 It should match the extension point in the setup.py

+name
-* name: is the name of this given configuration.
+   is the name of this given configuration.
 The name is used to associate the source to profiles.

+The remaining keys are conventional: they are not required by xivo-dird, but it's a good idea to use these for your configuration format.

+unique_columns
-* unique_columns: This list of columns is what make an entry in this source unique.
+   This list of columns is what makes an entry unique in this source.
+The ``unique_columns`` are used to build the ``uid`` that is passed to the list method to fetch a list of results by unique ids.

+search_columns
-* search_columns: This list of columns is used to try and match an entry when searching this source.
+   This list of columns is used to try and match an entry when searching this source.

+source_to_display_columns
-* source_to_display_columns: This section is used to add column names to the result.
+   This section is used to add column names to the result.
+The ``search`` and ``list`` methods *should* apply the ``source_to_display_columns`` transformation to the result before returning.

 The implementation of the back-end should take these values into account and return results accordingly.
-It is possible for a source to have no `unique_columns` in that case, it might be impossible to use this source for certain actions that are based on the list method.
-The `unique_columns` are used to build the `uid` that is passed to the list method to fetch a list of results by unique ids.
-The `search` and `list` methods *should* apply the `source_to_display_columns` transformation to the result before returning.

 Example